Renovation of two terrace properties for a leading market research consultancy

 Outcome : The successful amalgamation of these two terraces into one iconic commercial property for this leading market research company was achieved through significant input from an experiences consultancy team, immensely professional builders and not least via clients with a very clear sense of their business values and corporate identity.

-In particular, Mr Michael Combley, one of the Company’s Directors provided ongoing clarity and his personal commitment to the extended processes involved from Feasibility Stages through to Statutory Approvals and Detailed Documentation and onwards to Implementation and Project Management through every phase of the development.
+In particular, Mr Michael Combley, one of the Company’s Directors provided ongoing clarity and direct involvement in the extended processes, from Feasibility Stages through to Statutory Approvals & Detailed Documentation and onwards to Implementation and Project Management.

 The property changed hands in 2016 and we were commissioned by the new owner to convert the premises into a Boutique Retail Development @The Intersection